NBCLab/NBCLab.github.io/talks/_posts/2019-08-01-laird-neurohackademy.md

 ---
 {% include JB/setup %}

-As part of Neurohackademy in Seattle, WA, Dr. Laird presented this lecture on neuroimaging meta-analysis and reproducibility.
+As part of NeuroHackademy in Seattle, WA, Dr. Laird presented this lecture on neuroimaging meta-analysis and reproducibility.